oskarkerim/OKAnkiDecks/guides/general-studying.md

 ---

 {: .warning }
-Do not purely rely on flashcards for revision — use practice papers strategically together with Anki.
+Do not purely rely on flashcards for revision: use practice papers strategically together with Anki.

 ---